opa-stack/opa-stack.github.io/guide/README.md

 ## Introduction

-opa-stack is composed of multiple parts, where the most interesting part is the [api](/api).
+opa-stack is composed of multiple parts, where the most interesting part is the `api`.
-There are other components as well, but they are mostly just support for the api.
+The api is the heart!
+See what it is build of [here](/more-info/#what-it-s-made-of) There are other components as well, but they are mostly just support for the api.

 opa-stack isn't just something you deploy and it's ready to use.
 It's a stack to build your own stuff on.